FloMazel/Phylosymbiosis-Ecological-model/PhyloSymbiosis_Functions_Help.md

 Pagel M. 1999.
 Inferring the historical patterns of biological evolution.
 Nature 401:877-884 delta is a time-dependent model of trait evolution (Pagel 1999).
 The delta model is similar to ACDC insofar as the delta model fits the relative contributions of early versus late evolution in the tree to the covariance of species trait values.
 Where delta is greater than 1, recent evolution has been relatively fast; if delta is less than 1, recent evolution has been comparatively slow.
 Intrepreted as a tree transformation, the model raises all node depths to an estimated power (delta).

-#### parameters associated with the ecological model of microbiome assembly (see Münkemüller & Gallien, 2015)
+#### 3. Parameters associated with the ecological model of microbiome assembly (see Münkemüller & Gallien, 2015)

 Münkemüller T, Gallien L. 2015.
 VirtualCom: a simulation model for eco-evolutionary community assembly and invasion.
 Methods Ecol Evol 6:735–743.